illinifanboy/gma/recipes/desserts/cheesecakeii.md

     text: Cook until thick stirring constantly [this only thickens slightly].
     image: assets/images/recipes/cheesecakeii/ck2custardcooking-sm.jpg
   - header: Soak the gelatin.
-    text: In a small bowl, mix the gelatin and water and sit aside.
+    text: In a small bowl, mix the gelatin and water.
     image: assets/images/recipes/cheesecakeii/ck2gel-sm.jpg
   - header: Add gelatin to custard.
     text: Add the soaked gelatin to the hot custard.
-    image: assets/images/recipes/cheesecakeii/ck2gel-sm.jpg
   - header: Cool the custard.
     text: Custard needs to cool until no longer warm.
   - header: Mix the cream cheese.